krsoninikhil/krsoninikhil.github.io/_posts/2018-12-15-easy-moving-from-vscode-to-emacs.md

 1. Being able to duplicate current line
 2. Move or drag a line up and down
 3. Use multiple cursors to edit at a time
-4. Auto completion of variables and functions name
+4. Auto-completion of variables and functions name
 5. Fuzzy file search i.e. Ctrl-P or Cmd-Shift-o in other editors
-6. Searching a term of string in whole project
+6. Searching a term of string in the whole project
-7. A tree view of project to explore file structure
+7. A tree view of the project to explore file structure

    Few more things that I had installed extensions for in VSCode: